surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-We can use our generic definition like this:
+The generic definitions can be used like this:

 ```Go
 var myList *List[int] = nil